bryantbiggs/terraform-aws-vpc/examples/complete/README.md

 There are public, private, database, ElastiCache, intra (private w/o Internet access) subnets, and NAT Gateways created in each availability zone.

+Network ACL rules for inbound and outbound traffic are defined as the following:

+1. Public and elasticache subnets will have network ACL rules provided
+2. Private subnets will be associated with the default network ACL rules (IPV4-only ingress and egress is open for all)

 ## Usage

 To run this example you need to execute: